sailshq/skipper/README.md

 > It is important to realize that the benefit above **relies on a crucial, simplifying assumption**: that user agents send any **text parameters** _before_ the first **file parameter** in the multipart HTTP request body.
 For instance, in an HTML form that means putting all of your `<input type="file"/>` tags **after** the other inputs.
 If you don't want to lay your form out that way, you'll want to use AJAX to submit it instead (see [jQuery File Upload](https://github.com/blueimp/jQuery-File-Upload) / [Angular File Upload](https://github.com/danialfarid/angular-file-upload)) or listen for the form's "submit" event to reorder the inputs before submitting the form to the server.

-##### How It Works

-1. Skipper waits _just long enough_ to identify the first file being uploaded in a request, then gathers up all the text parameters it's seen _so far_ and **runs** your application code (i.e. calls `next()`).

-2. In your application code, you call `req.file('foo')` to listen for file uploads sent as the "foo" parameter.
-This returns an "upstream"-- a stream of binary file streams; one for each file that was uploaded to the specified parameter ("foo") via an HTTP multipart file upload.
-At that point, if Skipper has already seen files come in as "foo", it will start uploading to the file adapter.
-This involves replaying the first buffered bytes its received of "foo" file uploads so far and "pumping" those streams so they start sending more bytes; i.e. relieving TCP backpressure.
-If Skipper has NOT already received any files as "foo", it will start listening for them.

-3. When the request ends, or a significant (configurable) period of time has passed since a new file upload has shown up on "foo", the upstream is considered to be complete.
-If you're using `req.file('foo').upload(function(err,uploadedFiles){ ... })`, the callback will be triggered with `uploadedFiles` as an array of metadata objects describing the files that were uploaded (including the at-rest file descriptor.)
-If an error occured, the callback will be triggered with `err` instead.
-(Note that, if you're using the raw upstream directly, you can listen for the "finish" and "error" events to achieve the same effect.)

-4. In general, when possible, you should put `req.file()` outside of asynchronous callbacks in your code.
-However this isn't always possible-- Skipper tolerates this case "holding on" to unrecognized file streams (e.g. "bar") for a configurable period of time.
-If you don't use `req.file("bar")` right away in your code, Skipper will "hold on" to any files received on that parameter ("bar").
-However it __won't pump bytes from those files__ until you use `req.file('bar')` in your code.
-It does this without buffering to disk/memory by properly implementing Node's streams2 interface, which applies TCP backpressure and _actually slows down_, or even pauses, the upload.
-If you __never__ use `req.file('bar')` in your code, any unused pending file streams received on "bar" will be discarded when the request ends.

 ##### Scenarios

 I realize there's a lot going on in here, so for sanity/confidence, let's look at some edge cases and explain how Skipper addresses them: